movestore/animation-moveVis/README.md

 ## Description

-Generate an animation of your tracks using the moveVis R package.
+Generate an animation of your tracks using the [moveVis](https://movevis.org/) R package.
 The animation is saved as an artefact that can be downloaded to your device.
-(Note: depending on the size of your data set this App may take a while to run [30+ min, see logs].)
+(Note: depending on the size of your data set this app may take a while to run [30+ min, see logs].)

 ## Documentation